discover

 mpe vs traditional midi

-All notes of a sound share a single channel and the same control data.
-Pitch and timbre changes apply to all notes without differences; only the note velocity is individual.
+In standard MIDI, all notes of a sound share a single channel and the same control data.
+Pitch and timbre changes affect all notes equally.

 MPE is rapidly being adopted by software and hardware manufacturers, forming a bridge to MIDI 2.0, which will integrate high-resolution per-note expression natively into the protocol.